Du-Brisingr-Arget/arget/README.md

     sudo rm -rf /arget

 # Important
-Arget uses many temporary files, so don't interupt when arget is running (like with ctrl+c)
+Arget uses many temporary files, so don't interrupt when arget is running (like with ctrl+c)

+If arget was interrupted, go to /arget and delete every file and directory except all-package-names.argt